Cut Out The Middleman

-The sole purpose of these emails is to lure photographers into becoming paying members.
+The sole purpose of these emails is to lure photographers into becoming paying members of that online company.

-One such business model of sites like this is to put each job on auction and you pay a fee for *each* bid you make.
-You have no idea who you’re bidding against or if, in fact, there is anyone else, and you have no idea if it’s a real job.
-To “win” a job, you have to quote lower and lower and each quote you make costs you more money.
+One business model of sites like this is to put each job on auction and you pay a fee for *each* bid you make.
+You have no idea who you’re bidding against or if, in fact, there is anyone else bidding.
+You also have no idea if it’s a real job.
+To “win” a job, you have to quote a lower and lower price.
+Each quote you make costs you more money.

-Let’s recap: You pay to be a member.
-You pay to bid on a job.
-You pay a commission on a finished job.
+Let’s recap: You pay to be a member, pay to bid on a job, and pay a commission on a finished job.

-Another business model is that you pay a monthly fee to become a member and you pay for a directory listing and you pay for each customer lead.
-Recap: You pay and pay and pay.
+Another business model is that the photographer pays a monthly fee to become a member, pays for a directory listing, and pays for each customer lead.
+Again, you pay and pay and pay with no guarantees whatsoever.

 Businesses that insert themselves as a middleman between photographer and customer have come and gone many times.
 Why?
 Because this business model does not work:

-1. This business model adds an unnecessary layer of business between you and the customer and this layer costs you money.
+1. The business model adds an unnecessary layer of business between you and the customer.
+This extra layer costs you money.

 2. With no direct communication with the customer, you can’t differentiate yourself nor properly promote yourself to the customer.
 The middleman doesn’t care which photographer is selected for a job because the middleman gets paid no matter whom the customer chooses.

-3. The customer is encouraged to shop price and you’re always pressured to offer lower prices.
+3. Customers are encouraged to shop price and you’re always pressured to offer a lower price.

-5. This business model assumes all photographers are the same and interchangeable.
-It assumes that photography is a cheap commodity like potatoes at a grocery store.
+5. The business model assumes photographers are interchangeable and photography is a cheap commodity like potatoes at a grocery store.

-6. It offers nothing that you can’t do on your own.
+6. This offers nothing that you can’t do on your own.

-If you’re thinking of joining an online “service” like this, think twice.
-And then think again.
+If you’re thinking of joining an online directory or listing service like this, think twice.

 Do you need a middleman between you and your customers?
-Do you really want to pay them to be in your way?
+Why pay someone to be in your way?

-Your customers always deserve to speak directly with the person in charge of your business.
-And who is in charge of your business?
+Your customers deserve to speak directly with the person in charge of your business.
+Who’s in charge of your business?

 Added January 2017: ASMP published a review of another “middleman” company that offers to help photographers find customers.
 The conclusion was: “I do not recommend this program as beneficial for photographers nor for the photography industry as a whole.”

 Added January 2017: There’s another new Canadian web site that’s in the business of being a middleman between photographers and customers.
-I’m not going to link to this Canadian site since it appears to be a scam to lure in unsuspecting photographers.
+I’m not going to link to this site because it appears to be a scam to lure in unsuspecting photographers.

 This web site is trying to sell $100/month memberships to photographers.
-The site even “guarantees” that each member photographer will get at least one photoshoot per month.
+The site “guarantees” that each member photographer will get at least one photo shoot per month.

-The site has stolen content, both text and photos, from various photographers’ web sites, including my own.
+The site has stolen content from various photographer web sites including my own.
 It uses this content to make it look like these photographers are members.
 I contacted some of those photographers and none of them knew anything about this.
 They are not members and never approved of this.

 The site has no email address, no street address, no names, nothing.
-Just a contact form.
+Just a generic contact form.

-Added January 2018: Just got another similar e-mail.
-This one came from a company in France that owns a few dozen URLs each using a different country code top-level domain to pretend that it’s located in whatever country you’re in.
-It also inserts your location into its front-page headlines to pretend it has hundreds of jobs in your area.
-(Warning bell #1)
+Added January 2018: I received another similar e-mail from a company in France.
+This business owns a few dozen URLs, each using a different country code top-level domain, to pretend that it’s located in whatever country you’re in.
+It also inserts your location into its front-page headlines to pretend there are hundreds of jobs in your area.

 The event had no date but it had a postal code for the undisclosed event location.
-Using Canada Post, that postal code is for a factory in an industrial area near Toronto’s Pearson airport.
-(Warning bell #4)
+Canada Post’s postal code system revealed that the location is an industrial area near Toronto’s Pearson Airport.

-The email went on to say that they “have several other requests for other dates and cities” and that I should sign up for their service.
-(Warning bell #5)
+The email went on to say that they “have several other requests for other dates and cities” and that I should become a member of their service.

-Added June 2019: Apparently one of these online companies is just taking photographers’ names and locations from their web sites and posting them in its online directory to make it look like these photographers are members.
-A friend of mine who is a well-known sports photographer found his name, along with a fake profile picture, listed on its site under aerial photography, real estate photography and wedding photography, none of which he does.
+Added June 2019: One of these online companies is taking photographers’ names and locations from their web sites and posting them in its online directory to make it look like these photographers are members.
+A friend of mine, who is a well-known sports photographer, found himself listed for aerial photography, real estate photography and wedding photography, none of which he does.

 Added May 2022: I’ve been getting several emails from a British web site that promises to “find the perfect professional for you.”
 The site is a middleman between customers and all types of small businesses.